gilyes/env-impact-comparison/README.md

 The functionality is implemented as a React/Redux application:

 * The source for this is in the `/app` directory.
-* The plugin uses the production build which is located in `/app/dist`.
+* The plugin uses the production build which is generated in `/app/dist`.

 #### Building the React app